• Skip to primary navigation

 How to clone the database using Manual Hot backup

-Hot backup database cloning is more suitable for databases which are running 24X7 types of databases and is done using the hot backup.
+Hot backup database cloning is more suitable for databases that are running 24/7 types of databases and is done using the hot backup.
 For hot database cloning, the database has to be in archivelog mode and there is no need to shut down the database.

 The high-level steps for How to clone the database using Hot backup database cloning